Raja Ampat Biodiversity Resort

 - Don’t miss out on an early morning trek to observe the rare Red or Wilson Bird of Paradise in the wild!

-Raja Ampat Biodiversity has been creating coral nurseries since 2016, with their own house reef offering the ideal location to nurture broken coral fragments back into healthy reefs using artificial bases and balls.
+Raja Ampat Biodiversity has been creating coral nurseries since 2016, with their own house reef offering the ideal location to nurture broken coral fragments back into healthy reefs using artificial bases.
 The dive centre also monitors the local sea turtle population, recording as much information as possible during each sighting, with the aim of improving their protection within the area.

 As well as conservation efforts, Raja Ampat Biodiversity also promotes sustainable tourism by engaging in social initiatives designed to give back to the local community.
 The resort helps to provide teachers, educational consultants, textbooks, and playgrounds to local schools with the hope of empowering and supporting their students.
 They also aid school graduates in completing their further education and create jobs within the community, offering trekking and other activities through these expert local guides.

-Other on-site environmental initiatives include sustainably built and maintained structures, including guest rooms.
-Plus, 24-hour solar electricity, locally sourced menu items including fresh tropical produce and line-caught seafood, water recycling program to fuel the resort’s garden, and a zero-plastic dining experience.
+Other on-site environmental initiatives include sustainably-built structures, 24-hour solar electricity, locally sourced menu items, water recycling, and a zero-plastic dining experience.
 The resort also uses locally sourced coconut oil for cooking, refusing to opt for the cheaper palm-based alternatives that threaten Indonesia’s rainforests and orangutan populations.

 Diving in Raja Ampat